Hamiltonian neural networks for solving equations of motion: Experiments

 The performance of the Hamiltonian NN after its training is represented in Fig. (\ref{fig:NLosc}) by the blue curve.
-In addition, we use the DEs solver \texttt{odeint} of the \texttt{scipy} python package \cite{scipy} to solve the system (\ref{eq:eqMotOsc}) and consider the obtained numerical solutions as the ground truth. {We note that the solvers provided by \texttt{scipy} have exemplary error control and adaptivity leading to excellent solution trajectories.} For comparison purposes, we also utilize the symplectic Euler method described in Eqs. (\ref{eq:EulerScheme_q}),(\ref{eq:EulerScheme_p}) to solve the DEs (\ref{eq:eqMotOsc}), and compare the solutions with those obtained by our proposed symplectic NN.
-In Fig. \ref{fig:NLosc} we present results obtained by the solver (green lines), by the NN (blue line), and by the symplectic Euler integrator (black and red).
+In addition, we use the DEs solver \texttt{odeint} of the \texttt{scipy} python package \cite{scipy} to solve the system (\ref{eq:eqMotOsc}) and consider the obtained numerical solutions as the ground truth. {We note that the solvers provided by \texttt{scipy} have exemplary error control and adaptivity leading to excellent solution trajectories.} For comparison purposes, we also utilize the symplectic Euler method described in Eqs. (\ref{eq:EulerScheme_q}),(\ref{eq:EulerScheme_p}) to solve the DEs (\ref{eq:eqMotOsc}), and compare the solutions with those obtained by our proposed symplectic NN. {We point out that the ground truth data and the solutions obtained by symplectic Euler method are exclusively used to assess the performance of the NN predictions and never used for the NN optimization.
+Essentially, the Hamiltonian NN does not use any data generated by traditional numerical solvers.} In Fig. \ref{fig:NLosc} we present results obtained by the solver (green lines), by the NN (blue line), and by the symplectic Euler integrator (black and red).
 After the network optimization we get $\ell_\text{max} = 3.3\cdot10^{-3}$.
 The smallest singular value of the Hessian of Hamiltonian (\ref{eq:Hosc}) is $\sigma_\text{min}=1$.
 Subsequently, Eq. (\ref{eq:dz}) yields for both $\delta x$ and $\delta p$ the upper bound error $ 3.3\cdot10^{-3}$.
 Interestingly enough, the symplectic Euler method needs $100\times K$ time points to approach this maximum error.
 In the case of Euler's method, we present in Fig. \ref{fig:NLosc} two numerical solutions: one with the same time points $K$ used in the NN training (black), and a second with 100 times more points (red).
 The left graph in Fig. \ref{fig:NLosc} demonstrates the phase space for the numerical errors where we observe that the errors in the NN's solutions are in the same order with the error obtained by the symplectic Euler when 100 times more time points are used.
 On the right panel of Fig. \ref{fig:NLosc} we present $\delta x(t)$ and $\delta p(t)$ and the the total energy as a function of time calculated by using the numerical solutions in the Hamiltonian (\ref{eq:Hosc}).
 An important result of this exploration is that, in contrast to the Euler integrator, the NN's solutions conserve the total energy locally.
 This is a consequence of the fact that the solutions obtained by the symplectic NN conserve the correct Hamiltonian rather than a perturbed one, which is the case with the symplectic integrators.
 Therefore, in the context of the energy conservation task, the Hamiltonian NN outperforms the symplectic Euler integrator.